sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## ResetProfInt

-Use this option to reset profile interval to default value
+The **ResetProfInt** option resets the profile interval to the default value.

 ### Syntax